 What Should I Do To My Bike?

-Great question, and I’m working on a series of posts that will cover that.
+Great question.
+Here’s what I’ve done to my Honda Elsinore so far – but the best thing to do is find racers and ask them about your specific bike.
 Depending on the bike, you may not need to do anything.
 I’ll be focusing on the small displacement vintage classes, where wheel and tire size and type can be game changers.
-Stay tunes, more on this soon.

 What Do I Wear?